robsoncserafim/Olist_project/README.md

-# Olist Project: EDA, Machine Learning and MLOps with MFlow and FASTAPI
+# Olist Project: EDA, Machine Learning and MLOps with MFlow and Fast API
 Data science project using data from a Brazilian e-commerce company called Olist.
 SQL, Python, Exploratory analysis skills and Machine Learning were used to accomplish this project.
 **For a better view of the project, please enter the google colab link present in the notebooks**